legendu-net/blog/misc/content/2019/02/github-tips/github-tips.markdown

 Title: Tips on GitHub
 Category: Computer Science
 Tags: programming, GitHub, tips, GitHub Actions, CICD, CI, CD
-Modified: 2023-07-06 22:12:16
+Modified: 2023-07-07 20:23:50

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 [GitHub Subscriptions](https://github.com/notifications/subscriptions)